toranb/ember-cli-phone-number/README.md

 [![Build Status][]](https://travis-ci.org/toranb/ember-cli-phone-number)
 [![NPM Downlaads](https://img.shields.io/npm/dm/ember-cli-phone-number.svg)](https://www.npmjs.org/package/ember-cli-phone-number)

+## Deprecated
+This phone-number component is now part of a masked suite of ember components included with this [addon][]

 ## Description
 Ember-cli-phone-number is an Ember CLI add-on.
 This addon will mask an input of type text to look like a phone number